Skip to content

 • Organizations include formal or informal organizations of all kinds.
 This also includes groups, as long as they consider themselves to have some agency as a group.

-(The concept of "Agent" could also in the future include software/AI-based agents(bots, self-driving vehicles, etc.), but this is controversial and somewhat complex.)
+(The concept of "Agent" could possibly in the future include software/AI-based agents like bots or self-driving vehicles, but this is controversial and somewhat complex.
+For now, we assume that there is a real agent behind these technologies.)

 If people want to define types of organizations (like cooperative, corporation, network, community, etc.) we provide a classification property which people can define as they wish.
 We do the same for the ecological agent (like ecosystem, forest, etc.).